CystourethrogramSkip to the navigation

 - Look for enlargement (hypertrophy) of the prostate or narrowing (stricture) of the urethra in men.

-- Find out if urine is flowing the wrong way, from the bladder back towards the kidneys (vesicoureteral reflux).
-See a picture of abnormal urine flow.
+- Find out if urine is flowing the wrong way, from the bladder back toward the kidneys (vesicoureteral reflux).

 - Look more carefully at abnormalities first found by intravenous pyelography.